Real-Dev-Squad/feature-flag-backend/README.md

 -   [Data Model](#data-model)
 -   [Contributing](#contributing)

+## API contract and documentation
+Link for the documentation - https://github.com/Real-Dev-Squad/feature-flag-backend/issues/152

 ## Installation
 You should have some things pre-installed :
 - [VS Code](https://code.visualstudio.com/) or any other IDE
 - [Git](https://git-scm.com/)
 - [Golang](https://go.dev/)(version 1.20 or later)
 - [Docker](https://www.docker.com/)

 1. **Clone the repository**